Armadallc/Archemy/SUPABASE_SETUP.md

-# Supabase Setup
+# Supabase Setup for HALCYON Transport Management

 ## Step 1: Create Supabase Project

 1. Go to [supabase.com](https://supabase.com) and create an account
 2. Click "New Project"
 3. Choose your organization
-4. Set project name: "Aethr Transport Management"
+4. Set project name: "HALCYON Transport Management"
 5. Set database password (save this securely)
 6. Choose region closest to your users
 7. Click "Create new project"